 If You Need Cash Fast - Freelancing Should be Your Gig

-Like a youngster buying his first car and finding the insurance and running costs four times as much as the original outlay, building an eCommerce store is simply the entry price to market.
+Like a youngster buying his first car and finding the insurance and running costs four times as much as the original outlay, building an eCommerce store is merely the entry price to market.
 It is the cost of building up those all-important reviews and gaining consumer trust that is the real barrier to entry.

 To be successful, you must set lofty goals.
-Aiming low means you'll be just another eCommerce website in the Google graveyard.
+Aiming too low means you'll be just another eCommerce website in the Google graveyard.
 Aim high, and with a following wind, you might just make something that people will like.
 Use the top site in your niche as a blueprint and then improve on it.
 That should be the goal.

 Not to do the bare minimum and offer up a Hail Mary.